How Much a 10-Day Golden Triangle Family Trip Costs (With Real Numbers)

 • Taj Devi Ratn Resort & Spa 3 nights – £673.35

-Resort-style property in Jaipur with half board included, pool, games room and excellent family facilities.
+Resort‑style hotel with half board included, a pool, games room and excellent family facilities — perfect for ending the trip on a more relaxed note.

 • Aloft New Delhi Aerocity 2 nights – £108